Student Gatherings & Events

 Public Health Guidance During In-Person Gatherings & Events

-In all cases, in-person event organizers and all attendees must follow individual public health guidance issued by Reed and comply with federal, state, and local COVID-19 public health protocols.
+Please visit Reed’s COVID-19 Prevention & Response website for comprehensive guidance on holding in-person gatherings and events.
+In-person event organizers and all attendees must follow individual public health guidance issued by Reed and comply with federal, state, and local COVID-19 public health protocols.

-The event organizer is responsible for communicating this guidance to all attendees prior to the event and ensuring that attendees comply during the event.
+The event organizer is responsible for communicating any guidelines to all attendees prior to the event and ensuring that attendees comply during the event.